Factories that make products for some of the major U.S. retailers and consumer companies are reopening in the wake of the coronavirus outbreak.

 Fast Retailing said Feb.
 28 that a majority of its partner facilities had reopened, but not all employees were back on the job.

 Factories are not the only element companies need to keep an eye on.
-Coronavirus's spread has also kept port workers at home, leading to hangups for companies both buying from and selling to China.
-Tyson Foods Inc. CEO Noel White told analysts in early February that virus's spread was causing "disruption at the ports," making it difficult for the meat processor to get shipments to the People's Republic.
+The spread of the COVID-19 virus has also kept port workers at home, leading to hangups for companies both buying from and selling to China.
+Tyson Foods Inc. CEO Noel White told analysts in early February that virus's spread was causing "disruption at the ports," making it difficult for the meat processor to get shipments to China.